Royal Rumble (2002): Preliminary matches

-The fifth match was between Chris Jericho and The Rock for the Undisputed WWF Championship.
-The Rock quickly took control of the match and got a near-fall following a samoan drop; until Jericho regained control, and removed the padding off one of the turnbuckles.
-Jericho attempted the Walls of Jericho, but The Rock escaped.
-Jericho continued his control until The Rock delivered a superplex, and a snap overhead belly to belly suplex.
+The semi-main event was between Chris Jericho and The Rock for the Undisputed WWF Championship.
+The Rock quickly took control of the match and got a near-fall following a samoan drop.
+However, Jericho soon regained control, and removed the padding off one of the turnbuckles.
+Jericho then attempted the Walls of Jericho, but The Rock escaped.
+Jericho continued his control, until The Rock delivered a superplex, and a snap overhead belly to belly suplex.
 Jericho retaliated with two Lionsaults.
-The Rock then countered a missile dropkick, and applied the Sharpshooter.
-Lance Storm and Christian distracted the referee as Jericho submitted.
+The Rock then countered an attempted missile dropkick, and applied the Sharpshooter.
+Just then, Lance Storm and Christian distracted the referee as Jericho submitted, meaning The Rock could not win the title.
 As The Rock disposed of them, Jericho took advantage and executed a Rock Bottom and attempted a People's Elbow, but The Rock avoided it and threw Jericho out of the ring.
-Jericho tried to hit a Rock Bottom through the Spanish announce table, but The Rock countered and executed a Rock Bottom through the English announce table.
-Back in the ring, The Rock covered Jericho for a near-fall.
-Jericho countered a Rock Bottom and applied the Walls of Jericho, but The Rock reached the ropes and rolled Jericho up for a near-fall on the second attempt.
-The Rock accidentally hit the referee and Jericho hit The Rock with the WWF title belt.
-Jericho signaled Nick Patrick (a heel referee) to come out, and referee.
-The Rock executed a DDT, but Patrick refused to count the pinfall.
-The Rock attacked Patrick with a Rock Bottom, and executed a Spinebuster and a People's Elbow on Jericho.
-As The Rock tried to revive the original referee; Earl Hebner, Jericho again took advantage and hit a low blow, and sent The Rock into the exposed turnbuckle.
-Jericho pinned The Rock with a roll-up using the ropes as leverage to retain the title.
+Jericho then gained back some control and tried to hit a Rock Bottom through the Spanish announce table, but The Rock countered and executed a Rock Bottom of his own through the English announce table.
+Back in the ring, The Rock covered Jericho for a close near-fall.
+Jericho then countered another attempted Rock Bottom and again applied the Walls of Jericho, but The Rock reached the ropes and rolled Jericho up for another close near-fall on the second attempt.
+The Rock then accidentally hit the referee, and Jericho took advantage by hitting The Rock with the WWF title belt.
+Jericho then signaled for Nick Patrick (a heel referee) to come out and referee the match.
+The Rock then executed a DDT, but Patrick refused to count the pinfall.
+The Rock then attacked Patrick with a Rock Bottom, and executed a Spinebuster and a People's Elbow on Jericho.
+As The Rock tried to revive the original referee, Earl Hebner, Jericho again took advantage and hit a low blow, and sent The Rock into the exposed turnbuckle.
+Jericho then pinned The Rock with a roll-up using the ropes as extra leverage to retain the title.